saorhan/saorhan.github.io/index.md

 #### Latest Publication(s) & Updates

-2024 - [Interview with the Irish Times](https://www.irishtimes.com/world/europe/2024/05/29/how-denmarks-social-democrats-stole-far-right-thunder-on-migration/) on Danish Social Democrats, their immigration policies and the 2024 European Elections.
+May 2024 — [Interview with the Irish Times](https://www.irishtimes.com/world/europe/2024/05/29/how-denmarks-social-democrats-stole-far-right-thunder-on-migration/) on Danish Social Democrats, their immigration policies and the 2024 European Elections.

 Orhan, S. A. (2024).
 [From dissent to cohesion: Immigration policy shift and intra-party dynamics in the Danish Social Democratic Party.](https://doi.org/10.1177/13540688241234785) _Party Politics_, 1-12.

-Orhan, S. A. (2024).
-[How do intra-party dynamics impact the party elite’s immigration policy manoeuvres?
-The case of German Social Democrats.](https://doi.org/10.1057/s41269-024-00330-0) _Acta Politica_, 1-23.